 Rwanda - July 28 - August 18

-ITLP will return to Rwanda for our fourth year working with 60 students at the Agahozo-Shalom Youth Village (asyv.org) a boarding school for some of Rwanda's most vulnerable and orphaned youth.
-ITLP teachings artists Channie Waites and Patrick Crowley will return for their third year.
-They will be working with two graduate theatre majors from The Kigali Institute of Education who will work as co-teaching artists.
-This year ITLP instituted a new partnership with the Brown University Theatre Program and two graduate theatre majors Caitlin Ryan O'Connell and Flordelino Lagundino will be joining the team as associate teaching artists.
+ITLP returned to Rwanda for our fourth year working with 60 students at the Agahozo-Shalom Youth Village (asyv.org) a boarding school for some of Rwanda's most vulnerable and orphaned youth.
+ITLP teachings artists Channie Waites and Patrick Crowley returned for their third year.
+They worked with two graduate theatre majors from The Kigali Institute of Education who worked as co-teaching artists.
+This year ITLP instituted a new partnership with the Brown University Theatre Program and two graduate theatre majors Caitlin Ryan O'Connell and Flordelino Lagundino joined the team as associate teaching artists.

-The ITLP team will work with 20 new students, 20 students from the 2013 workshops and 20 students from the 2012 and 2013 workshops returning for their third year.
-The third year students will re-mount their 2013 play What Hate Does for a performance tour of their community.
-The other students will create a two new plays.
-In addition to the workshops with the teens, Patrick and Channie will conduct teacher workshops for the staff of Agahozo-Shalom on how to use theatre in the classroom.
+The ITLP team worked with 20 new students, 20 students from the 2013 workshops and 20 students from the 2012 and 2013 workshops returning for their third year.
+The third year students re-mounted their 2013 play What Hate Does for a performance tour of their community.
+The other students created two new plays.
+In addition to the workshops with the teens, Patrick and Channie conducted teacher workshops for the staff of Agahozo-Shalom on how to use theatre in the classroom.